 The number of people in England who regularly take part in sport is rising.

-During the year up to April 2014, 15.6 million people aged 16 years and over in England played sport at least once a week.
-That’s an increase of more than 1.7 million over 2005/6 – the first year of the survey.
+During the year up to October 2014, 15.6 million people aged 16 years and over in England played sport at least once a week.
+That’s an increase of 1.6 million since 2005/6 – the first year of the survey.

 Active People Survey

 The number of people playing sport is tracked continuously through Active People – the largest survey of sport and active recreation ever carried out in Europe.

 Since 2005/6, the findings have become a valuable resource for the sports sector.
 Results are released in June and December each year.

 Active People provides information on:

 - The local picture of who plays sport and how.
 With information about different geographical areas, including local authorities, county sport partnerships and regions.